 - If your system doesn’t work correctly with your old thermostat and you see the same issues you had with the Nest thermostat, your system may need maintenance.
 Contact a local pro to diagnose and fix issues with your system.

-If you connected a Nest thermostat to an incompatible system you will likely experience unexpected behavior.
+If you connected a Nest thermostat to an incompatible system you'll likely experience unexpected behavior.
 While Nest thermostats work with most 24V systems, there are some system types and some specific models from various manufacturers that are incompatible.
 Others may need to have a C wire or the Nest Power Connector connected to be compatible.
-See the following article for a list of system types that aren’t Nest compatible.
+Go to the following article for a list of system types that aren’t Nest compatible.

-Pull off your Nest thermostat’s display and see if there’s a wire in the C connector.
+Pull off your Nest thermostat’s display and check if there’s a wire in the C connector.

 If there’s already a wire in the C connector